Wild tortoises will stand in the rain or soak in small puddles to clean themselves.

 Only the mildest soaps, such as Dawn dish soap, can be used to clean tortoises.

-Some believe that small amounts of any soap won’t harm the tortoise, but this is untrue.
+Some believe that small amounts of soap won’t harm the tortoise, but this is untrue.
 Most soaps contain chemicals that tortoises shouldn’t be around because their shells and skin are absorbent.

 These chemicals will clog the tortoise’s pores.
 Also, because tortoises drink/absorb the water they bathe in, it could make your tortoise sick.